Connect to the Computer.

 RTL dongles with the R820 tuner are better.
 Will start at about 22MHz and seem more sensitive.

-The FCD Pro is much the same except only 80KHz is visible, the new version FCD Pro+ runs at 192KHz.
+The FCD Pro is much the same in operation except only 80KHz is visible, the new version FCD Pro+ runs at 192KHz.

 For transmit checks another program will be required.
 It is possible to use HDSDR (link above) Make sure you have the latest download and latest PE0FKO DLL.
 Note the Return key acts as a crude CW key.